wangyuqi0706/clash-proxy-converter/README.md

 ./converter -i links.txt
 ```

-You will find a `config.yaml` in the same directory.It contains `proxies` section.
+You will find a `config.yaml` in the same directory.It only contains `proxies` section.

 You need to add other sections.
 See [Clash Document](https://lancellc.gitbook.io/clash/clash-config-file/an-example-configuration-file)